dchambers/tap-async-sinon-spike/README.md

 ## Async / Await

-Node.js's native `async` / `await` implementation uses a private copy of `global.Promise` that can not be patched from within a test.
+Node.js's native `async` / `await` implementation uses a private copy of `global.Promise` that can't be patched from within a test.
 This can be solved by using either `ts-node` or `babel-node` (provided `@babel/plugin-transform-async-to-generator` is enabled) to run your tests since the `async` / `await` implementations provided by these transpilers is patchable.

 However, the generator code that `async` / `await` is transpiled to requires yet more promises to be resolved behind the scenes, which means yet more in-tick `setImmediate` invocations.
 The net effect being that you must wait 3ms for awaited promises as opposed to 1ms for promises resolved without `async` / `await`.